 NLG Comment: The pause in IRS audit or examination and collection activity due to furloughed revenue agents and revenue officers can be a benefit for taxpayers who have not yet discussed their cases with an experienced tax attorney.
 Taxpayers who are: (i) facing an IRS audit or examination by a revenue agent; (ii) trying to qualify for a collection alternative through a revenue officer; or (iii) concerned about potential IRS lien or levy action based on an IRS notice should take this opportunity to contact a tax lawyer for assistance while the IRS is not operating.
 Time and experience are always very important factors in properly preparing for an IRS audit or examination, adequately compiling information and documentation to request and obtain an IRS collection alternative, or taking the necessary steps to avoid an IRS lien or levy.
 Accordingly, the IRS shutdown provides taxpayers a golden opportunity to utilize this extra time and retain the benefit of experienced tax counsel to assist with their cases.

-Nardone Law Group represents businesses and individuals in federal and state tax issues, including the Offshore Voluntary Disclosure Program.
-If you have an undisclosed foreign account or entity, you should contact an experienced tax attorney today.
+Nardone Law Group represents businesses and individuals in federal and state tax issues, including federal tax liens and levies, IRS audits or examinations, or IRS collection alternatives.
+If you are struggling with tax liabilities, received a federal tax lien or levy notice, or have been contacted by a revenue agent for an audit or examination, you should contact an experienced tax attorney today.
 Nardone Law Group’s tax lawyers and professionals have vast experience representing clients before the IRS.
-Our experienced tax lawyers will thoroughly review your case to determine what options and alternatives are available, including the Offshore Voluntary Disclosure Program.
+Our experienced tax lawyers will thoroughly review your case to determine what options and alternatives are available, including the Fresh Start Initiative Offer in Compromise, installment agreement, currently not collectible, or discharge in bankruptcy options.
 Contact us today for a consultation to discuss your case.